-Location: Burlington Township, Licking County – On Homer Rd.
+Location: Burlington Township, Licking County – On Homer Rd

-John Chonner was a veteran of the War of 1812 & had enlisted in the Ohio Militia serving as a 2nd Corporal in a mounted company.
-After the war, he built the first sawmill & first brick house in Burlington Township & also kept busy with farming.
-In 1823 Owen Owens who was a preacher from the Welsh Hills Church on Hog Run established the first church congregation in Homer.
-Services were held in log cabins & log schoolhouses.
-Later that same year, James Houck (1873 – 1883) expanded the town’s west side with plots of his farm up for sale for more residents & businesses.
-Unfortunately James lost a son, his house, & his farm was ravished by The Burlington Storm, a horrendous tornado that rolled through town in 1825.
-Many other homes, farms, & orchards were destroyed & several lives were sadly lost.
-Homer grew well in the 1820's - 1840's & had all the imaginable nostalgic charm of a small Ohio town of that era.
-There was a tavern, 3 hotels, tannery, 2 physicians, a dry goods store, blacksmith & other small merchant shops.
+John Chonner was a veteran of the War of 1812 and enlisted in the Ohio Militia, serving as a 2nd Corporal in a mounted company.
+After the war, he constructed the first saw mill and first brick house in Burlington Township and also kept busy with farming.
+In 1823 Owen Owens, who was a preacher from the Welsh Hills Church on Hog Run, established the first church congregation in Homer.
+Services were held in log cabins and log schoolhouses.
+Later that same year, James Houck (1873 – 1883) expanded the town’s west side with plots of his farm up for sale for more residents and businesses.
+Unfortunately James lost a son, his house, and his farm was ravished by “The Burlington Storm”, a horrendous tornado that rolled through town in 1825.
+Many other homes, farms, and orchards were destroyed and several lives were sadly lost.
+Homer grew well in the 1820s – 1840s and had all the imaginable nostalgic charm of a small Ohio town of that era.
+There was a tavern, 3 hotels, a tannery, 2 physicians, a dry goods store, blacksmith and other small merchant shops.

-Although it was a bustling community in the mid to late 1800's, Homer suffered a bit of a setback having failed to attract a canal or railroad to create a major population increase, lagging behind while others in the county like Granville & Utica were booming.
+Although it was a bustling community in the mid to late 1800s, Homer suffered a bit of a setback having failed to attract a canal or railroad to create a major population increase.
+It lagged behind while other towns in the county like Granville and Utica were booming.
 Factories with good manufacturing jobs in some of the larger towns drew residents away from Homer.
 Some of the local farms were also struggling to keep up with advances in agricultural machinery.
-The town’s population in they heyday of the 1880's was around 300 with 2 hotels, 2 blacksmiths, a large school, wagon & cabinet shop, 3 churches, & 2 dry goods stores.
+The town’s population in they heyday of the 1880s was around 300 with 2 hotels, 2 blacksmiths, a large school, wagon and cabinet shop, 3 churches, and 2 dry goods stores.

 Lock, OH – (1837 – present farming town with less residents than in the past)

 Classification: semi-ghost town

-Licking County Ohio Ghost Towns Research Resources
+Licking County, Ohio Ghost Towns Research Resources